postmanlabs/labs-docs/src/pages/docs/api-governance/api-governance-admin-panel.md

 ### Importing governance rules from the library

-Select Import from library.
-To see more details about a particular rule, select the expand icon > next to the rule name.
-Select the rules in the library you want to add, then select Import selected.
-If you want to import all the rules, select Import all.
+Select **Import from library**.
+To see more details about a particular rule, select the expand icon **>** next to the rule name.
+Select the rules in the library you want to add, then select **Import selected**.
+If you want to import all the rules, select **Import all**.
 Once you import new rules from the library, you need to turn them on in the Governance dashboard.

 ### Removing governance rules